 In March 1995, President Fidel V. Ramos signed into law Republic Act 7944, paving the way for the conversion of Buenavista Vocational School into Guimaras Polytechnic College.

-With 179 registered participants from public and private sectors in attendance, all sectoral representatives expressed full support for the conversion of GPC, Buenavista and Western Visayas College of Science and Technology (WVCST)-Mosqueda Campus in the Municipality of Jordan, into a State College.
+In June 2000, Representative Emily R. Lopez of the Lone District of Guimaras held a consultation and public hearing on House Bills 7382 and 5807.
+179 public and private sector representatives supported the conversion of GPC, Buenavista, and Western Visayas College of Science and Technology (WVCST)-Mosqueda Campus in Jordan into a State College.

-Then, in the eleventh congress first regular session, Congressman Dante V. Liban and Congresswoman Emily R. Lopez filed House Bill 12358 (in substitution of House Bills 5807 & 7382).
+Dante V. Liban and Emily R. Lopez filed House Bill 12358 in the eleventh Congress' first regular session (in substitution of House Bills 5807 & 7382).

-On June 8, 2001, the long cherished dream of GPC community became a reality with the signing into law by President Gloria M. Arroyo of Republic Act 9138, establishing the Guimaras State College, integrating therewith the Guimaras Polytechnic College in the Municipality of Buenavista, and the Western Visayas College of Science and Technology – Guimaras Extension in the Municipality of Jordan.
+On June 8, 2001, President Gloria M. Arroyo signed Republic Act 9138, creating the Guimaras State College by merging the Guimaras Polytechnic College in Buenavista and the Western Visayas College of Science and Technology - Guimaras Extension in Jordan.

-At last, Guimarasnons have the opportunity to be educated and become professionals right in their own turf, spending less for quality education.
+At last, the people of Guimaras have the chance to get educated and become professionals right in their own locale, spending less for quality education.